diogro/SBM_manuscript/main.md

 # Acknowledgments

 We thank all members of the Ayroles lab for their support.
-We thank Monique Simon and Cara Weisman for their thoughtful comments.
+We thank Monique Simon and Cara Weisman for their thoughtful comments on an earlier version of the manuscript.
+We also thank Tiago Peixoto for help in using graph-tool.
 D.M. is funded by a fellowship from the Princeton Presidential Postdoctoral Research Fellows Program.
 L.P. was funded by a Long-Term Postdoctoral Fellowship from the Human Frontiers Science Program and is funded by the Max Planck Society.
 J.A. is funded by grants from the NIH: National Institute of Environmental Health Sciences (R01-ES029929) and National Institute of General Medical Sciences (NIGMS) (R35GM124881).
 This study was supported in part by the Lewis-Sigler Institute for Integrative Genomics at Princeton University.
 We also acknowledge that the work reported in this paper was substantially performed using the Princeton Research Computing resources at Princeton University which is a consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and Office of Information Technology's Research Computing.

 # References